dtischler95/peptideTransformer/RESULTS.md

 - Plotted is eval_accuracy, i didnt manage to capture train_accuracy so far.
 It's on TODO

 ![MLM Task](./pictures/first_mlm.png)
 - Accuracy raise and loss decrease seems reasonable.
-I should not train longer than 20 epochs
 - [ ] Also plot prediction distribution here.
 Could be interesting to see if the model is biased towards a certain amino acid
-- [ ] Compareable results with PeptideBert Pipeline?

 ### Step 4.1
 - The accuracy for reconstructing masked bioactive sequences of protBERT should be the initial accuracy of our fine_tuning process